Our Worship Schedule

 The prayer book is a banquet.
 Let us keep the feast.

-– Frank Griswold, former Presiding Bishop
+– Frank Griswold, 25th Presiding Bishop of the Episcopal Church

 Parishioners are vital participants in our worship services, from children serving as acolytes to adult members of the congregation taking part as intercessors, lectors, Eucharistic ministers and visitors, altar guild, ushers, and greeters.
 Learn more about Worship Volunteers here.